Quick Start

 Negated Character Classes

-Typing a caret after the opening square bracket negates the character class.
-The result is that the character class matches any character that is not in the character class.
+A caret after the opening square bracket negates the character class.
+It then matches any character that is not in the character class.
 Unlike the dot, negated character classes also match (invisible) line break characters.
-If you don’t want a negated character class to match line breaks, you need to include the line break characters in the class. [^0-9\r\n] matches any character that is not a digit or a line break.
+If you don’t want a negated character class to match line breaks, you need to include the line break characters in the class. [^0-9\r\n] matches any character that is not a digit, carriage return, or line feed.

 It is important to remember that a negated character class still must match a character. q[^u] does not mean: “a q not followed by a u”.
 It means: “a q followed by a character that is not a u”.
 It does not match the q in the string Iraq.
 It does match the q and the space after the q in Iraq is a country.
 Indeed: the space becomes part of the overall match, because it is the “character that is not a u” that is matched by the negated character class in the above regexp.
 If you want the regex to match the q, and only the q, in both strings, you need to use negative lookahead: q(?!u).
 But we will get to that later.